 How do cryptocurrencies work?

 Virtual currencies can be earned or purchased.
 They are issued and managed according to predefined rules and/or complex open source code algorithms which are specific to each cryptocurrency.
-For example, the issuance of new Bitcoins is based on a “mining” algorithm which is run by individuals called “miners” using powerful and sophisticated computers.
+For example, Bitcoin is based on a “mining” algorithm which is run by individual “miners” using powerful computers.
 In exchange for their services, miners are awarded virtual currency units that can be exchanged.
 Someone who wishes to obtain virtual currency units without participating in these “mining” activities must purchase them.
 A cryptocurrency has two keys: The first one, called the “public key,” confirms the existence and unique identifier of the virtual currency unit.
 The second one, called the “private key,” is the equivalent of a secret code which the owner stores in a digital wallet.
 Once the digital wallet is set up using software or platforms intended for this type of trading, users can buy goods or services, and trade or transfer virtual currency.
 These types of transactions are done pseudo-anonymously due to the keys used.
 When making a payment, owners of a virtual currency unit validate their currency unit with the private key.
 The transaction is then submitted to a network of miners who confirm the owner of the virtual currency unit, validating the transaction and the transfer to the new owner.

 What risks are associated with cryptocurrencies?

 The following risks are related to the use of cryptocurrencies:

 The value of a cryptocurrency is determined by the public’s interest in it and is based strictly on supply and demand.
 Media coverage of a cryptocurrency can have a major impact on its value over a short period of time without any official organization or mechanism controlling the volatility.
 Exchanges may offer different prices for the same cryptocurrency.